llingcaro/playground/text_completion_generation/README.md

 - 📝 **Smart text completion**: Automatically completes email drafts based on the input.
 - 🔄 **Multiple suggestions**: Generates **three different suggestions** for each input.
 - ✂ **Sentence-bound completion**: Ensures the generated text **stops at a natural sentence boundary**.
+- 🖱️ **Click-to-insert functionality**: Users can click on a suggestion to insert it directly into the email input box.
 - 🚀 **Fast and simple setup**: Runs locally with Flask and a lightweight frontend.

 ## Technologies Used